 Micromanaging will be the death of the remote work environment since it is impossible to be physically present.
 Instead, the focus of the business must be completing a task or a goal by a certain time.
 How the employee gets to that goal is entirely up to them.

 Part of the draw of a remote work environment is that the employees do not want or need constant oversight.
 Brian Toomey of JB Analytics sticks firmly to the principles of ROWE and a results-oriented business for this exact reason.

 Other than a few minimal requirements, our team members have the autonomy to approach problems and complete tasks however they'd like.
 By giving them more freedom and the ability to work autonomously, they...feel respected which has helped to create more loyalty.

-The greatest way to encourage a happy and productive remote workplace is to focus on hiring the right people for your company, people who want a more independent work life, and giving them the freedom both of location and of workflow to accomplish their goals.
+Focus on hiring the right people for your company.
+Additionally, give them the freedom both of location and of workflow to accomplish their goals.

 Facilitate communication and connection

-Each business said they never hesitate to reach out with questions or utilize video and phone calls so that each employee has every resource they need to complete their goal.
+Each business said they never hesitate to reach out with questions.
+Additionally, they utilize video and phone calls so that each employee has every resource they need to complete their goal.

 Jeff Oxford stated,

 Having video calls as needed has been very helpful.
 We're very quick to hop on Google Hangouts to discuss the best way to solve a problem, answer questions, work together, etc. Even if we're not in-person, just seeing each other on video frequently goes a long way.

 Using phone calls and video chats can build a greater sense of personal connection between coworkers that goes beyond the work itself.